microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

         kubectl get pods -n hello-arc -w
         ```

-      Result should look like that:
+      The result should look like this:

       ![Screenshot showing Hello-Arc app and shell](./k3s_gitops10.png)